dracony/fig-standards/proposed/task.md

 ## Specification

 A task is an atomic optionally configurable action.
-Task runner libraries provide means for combining and configuring these tasks to achieve some defined goal.
+Automation libraries provide means for combining and configuring these tasks to automate processes.

 ## Interfaces

 ### OutputInterface

-OutputInterface defines a minimal output stream that SHOULD be used for writing messages by a task.
+OutputInterface defines a minimal output stream that MUST be used for writing messages by a task.

 ```php
 <?php